 Mold and Microwave Radiation

 Heat is known to kill germs, so you may think getting your microwave hot will solve any mold problems.
 Unfortunately, microwave radiation does not effectively kill mold spores.
 While extreme heat from a microwave can neutralize some active colonies, you should not rely on microwave heat to kill mold.
 Proper mold elimination requires you to disinfect the microwave and remove the spores completely.
-Even if you neutralize an active colony, the mold spores may regenerate and create new colonies at a later time.
-You can spray the inside of your microwave with white vinegar, and thoroughly scrub the interior with a damp cloth.
-Rinse the microwave with water and dry it completely.

 If you have mold growing inside of your microwave, do not microwave food until you have thoroughly cleaned and disinfected the inside.
 Once again, microwaving does not effectively kill mold.
 According to the Centers for Disease Control and Prevention (CDC), exposure to mold can make you ill, cause respiratory symptoms and trigger allergic reactions.
 Never eat food that is contaminated with mold or that came out of a moldy microwave.